-Scottish Aviation Limited was initially formed in 1933 by the aviation pioneer, David McIntyre as a Flying School.
-He was partnered by the then Duke of Hamilton (Douglas Douglas-Hamilton) and in 1935 they founded the Scottish College of Aviation Limited although just 1 year later they changed the name to Scottish Aviation Limited.
+Scottish Aviation was initially formed in 1933 by the aviation pioneer, David McIntyre as a Flying School.
+He was partnered by the then, Duke of Hamilton (Douglas Douglas-Hamilton).

+In 1935, they founded the Scottish College of Aviation Limited although just 1 year later, they changed the name to Scottish Aviation Limited.

-McIntyre was already the owner of Prestwick Airfield and they soon acquired, dismantled, transported and re-erected a building used as The Palace of Engineering at the 1938 Empire Exhibition in Glasgow.
+McIntyre was already the owner of Prestwick Airfield and they soon acquired, dismantled, transported and re-erected a building previously used as The Palace of Engineering at the 1938 Empire Exhibition in Glasgow.

 |Scottish Aviation Elementary Flying Training School|